Conducting Local Knowledge-Based Research activities

 Type of organization: Community-based association or organization, Indigenous group or organization, Ethnic minority group or association

-TRIP NET’s model of Local Knowledge-Based Research can be differentiated from regular academic research by the fact that it is non-experts from the local area who decide on the research questions, develop the research plans, implement the research and analyse the findings.
-TRIP NET facilitates this process with its partner communities by providing training on specific skills requested by the community, bringing-in knowledgeable advisors as requested, and assisting in the design and publishing of the community’s research findings into effective advocacy materials.
+TRIP NET’s model of Local Knowledge-Based Research can be differentiated from regular academic research by the fact that it is individuals from the local area who decide on the research questions, develop the research plans, implement the research and analyse the findings.
+TRIP NET facilitates this process with its partner communities by providing training on specific skills requested by the community and assisting in the design and publishing of the community’s research findings into effective advocacy materials.

 Through Local Knowledge-Based Research activities, villagers have become more confident that they possess knowledge which outsiders cannot possess.
 This is a key element of the local peoples’ bargaining power when dealing with outsiders (be they government officials, INGOs or businesspeople) and demanding a seat at the table regarding the future development of Tanintharyi Region.